Knife Play

 History & origins

-Knife play has no documented single coiner; the term arose organically within modern BDSM subculture as a label for one branch of edge play.
+Knife play has no documented single coiner; the term arose within modern BDSM subculture as a label for one branch of edge play.
 Its lineage runs along two threads: the long sexological study of fear, sensation and surrender, and the practical safety culture built by twentieth-century leather and kink communities.

 Clinical & sexological lineage